NET WORTH: Unknown

 FUNDING AREAS: Arts & Culture, Education & Youth, Health/Human Services, Jewish causes

 BACKGROUND: Born and raised in New Jersey, Jonathan Sobel attended Dwight-Englewood School, and then Columbia University, majoring in economics.
 Sobel joined Goldman Sachs when he was just finishing his junior year at the age of 20.
 He went on to become partner, managing director, and global head of the firm’s mortgage department, among other roles.
-Sobel is currently a principal of Ford Financial Fund in Dallas.
+Sobel is currently a partner of Ford Financial Fund in Dallas.

 ARTS & CULTURE: Sobel sits on the boards of the Public Art Fund and the Whitney Museum.
 The family has supported these outfits as well as Parrish Art Museum on Long Island, Guggenheim, American Museum of Natural History, and Roundabout Theater.
 In recent years, the couple has directed especially large sums towards the Whitney.